Editor’s note, 11/27/19: This story was updated with new information for 2019.

 “The Christmas tree-cutting program brings people to these smaller mountain communities, where they visit the local hardware stores, stop for gas, and eat at local restaurants,” says Reid Armstrong, public affairs officer for Arapaho and Roosevelt National Forest.
 “It also meets our objective of getting forest products into the hands of people.”

 Most of our state’s national forests now provide holiday tree-cutting permits, though guidelines, cost, and access vary between the different ranger districts.
 Permits must be purchased ahead of time and need to be attached to the trees that you take out.
 As part of their Every Kid in a Park initiative, all Colorado 4th graders can now pick up a free holiday tree permit at a U.S. Forest Service office.
 Maps to the different cutting areas are available where permits are sold, and most areas require that trees be under 6 inches in trunk diameter and cut 6 inches or less from the ground.
 Be sure to bring a handsaw (no chainsaws allowed) and your own rope or straps for getting the tree home.

-If you’re looking to add a dash of adventure to your holiday tradition, head to these nearby national forest areas to chop down your own perfectly imperfect tree to help deck your halls this season:
+If you’re looking to add a dash of adventure to your holiday tradition, head to these nearby national forest and Bureau of Land Management areas to chop down your own perfectly imperfect tree to help deck your halls this season: